gnu3ra/Scatterbrain-Protocol/README.md

 * Fully automatic, easy, zero-configuration

+## Note on Bluetooth LE
+It turns out that only a select few phones have the LE advertise emulation capabilities needed for Scatterbrain to work.
+The scatterbrain protocol is being rewritten to work with wifi direct and similar more standardized transport layers.

 ## Transport protocols
 The low level individual transport protocols for scatterbrain differ and use varying individual protocols.
-Current model will support bluetooth LE and wifi p2p.
+Current model will support wifi p2p and possibly bluetooth.
 More coming later.

-#### Bluetooth Low Energy
-This is the most desired transport, as it is cross platform and easy on battery life.
-BLE is a asynchronous, non-connection based stream with 20 byte packets.
-We use hex to make it easier.
-Current implementation uses GitGarage's BLEMingle (https://github.com/GitGarage/BLEMingleDroid) as I am to lazy to implement synchronous BLE myself.

 ## Basic Protocol Overview
 Scatterbrain is a text based protocol capable of operating over many separate communication methods, including wifi p2p, bluetooth low energy, and physical dead drops.
 Scatterbrain aims to roughly follow the Wind concept here:[WindFarm]( https://github.com/n8fr8/WindFarm).